pretix/pretix-docs/docs/tutorial/products.md

  - bundled product
 Finally, we are going to create quotas to determine and keep track of availability numbers for each product.
 Feel free to follow the methods described here while adapting the types of products, their names and prices to your event's specific needs.

-## Creating and editing categories
+## How to create and edit categories

 Categories serve three purposes: They help you keep track of all your different products in the backend; they let you group the tickets into sensible categories in your shop; and they separate standalone products from additional products.

 We are going to sell additional products, i.e. products that can be purchased as add-ons to admission tickets in our shop.
 That means our next step is creating a category for additional products.
 Navigate to [Your event] → "Products" → "Categories".
 This page shows the list of all product categories, which at the moment should only include a single category named "Tickets".
 Click the :btn:+ Create a new category: button.
 Give the category a name such as "add-ons" and check the box next to "products in this category are add-on products".
 Click the :btn:Save: button at the bottom of the page.
 This takes you back to the product categories page, which now lists two entries: "Tickets" and your newly created category for add-ons.

-We are also going to create a category for extras such as a t-shirt and a book package.
+We are also going to create a category for extras such as stickers.
 We will name it "Extras" and we will __not__ check the box next to "products in this category are add-on products".
-That means that people will still be able to buy products in this category even if they don't buy an admission ticket.
+That means that people will still be able to purchase products in this category even if they don't buy an admission ticket.

 ## Creating and editing products